The Cons of DIY in Home Renovations

 Codes and permits

-A vast amount of full home renovation work touches on building codes and permits.
+A vast amount of home renovation work touches on building codes and permits.
 Structural work, electrical, plumbing, HVAC, and even water heaters require permits in most municipalities.
 All permit work must be done according to code.
 And just because you aren’t required to pull a permit for a certain project doesn’t mean that building code isn’t applicable.

 Code-compliant work may suffer at the hands of DIYers.
 The pros know code and are professionally bound to turn out work that complies with the latest codes.
 Contractors, subcontractors, designers, and architects stay abreast of the latest changes in their field.